-Cumhuriyet columnist Aydın Engin was detained on October 31, 2016 after a raid of his home by police.
+Cumhuriyet columnist Aydın Engin was taken into custody on October 31, 2016, during a raid on his home by police.

 On November 5, six days after his arrest, the journalist appeared before the Istanbul 9th Criminal Judgeship of Peace.
 He was released on judicial control measures due to his advanced age.